|Coordinates:||20.3138 N 74.9921 E|

 These caves belong to the oldest rock-cut cave temples in India and were developed during Hinayana period, during Satavahana and Kshaharata dynasties.
-IT seems that later caves were abandoned to be revived again some centuries later, during Vakataka dynasty.
+It seems that later caves were abandoned to be revived again some centuries later, during Vakataka dynasty.
 Exquisite murals were added in this second period, in Mahayana period.
-Thus sculptures of these caves are created circa 1st century BC - 1st century AD, murals - approximately in 4th century AD.
+Thus sculptures of these caves are created around the 1st century BC - 1st century AD, murals - approximately in the 4th century AD.

 These caves were rediscovered comparatively late, later than Ajanta Caves.
 First time when caves are mentioned in publication is in 1853 when Caves 3 and 4 were described.